projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 #.
 Check the Ubuntu bootloader name.

-   In the current design, the logical partition depends on the GRUB boot loader; otherwise, the hypervisor will fail to boot.
+   In the current design, the partitioned depends on the GRUB boot loader; otherwise, the hypervisor will fail to boot.
 Verify that the default bootloader is GRUB: